rackerlabs/rackspace-how-to/style-guidelines.md

 - [Terminology for a global audience](https://developer.rackspace.com/docs/style-guide/terminology/terms-for-global-audience/#terms-for-global-audiencee)
 - [Terminology](https://developer.rackspace.com/docs/style-guide/terminology/)

-### When and when not to suggest contacting support
+### When and when not to suggest contacting Support

 A customer who has sought out documentation has inherently communicated that documentation is their preferred channel of support at that moment.
-Suggesting that they contact support directly undermines the purpose of the documentation and robs the user of their confidence in the instructions.
+Suggesting that they contact the Support team directly undermines the purpose of the documentation and diminishes the user's confidence in the instructions.

-- Don't suggest contacting support directly
+- Don't suggest contacting Support directly.

-- Don't included support phone numbers
+- Don't include Support phone numbers.

 - Don't recommend creating a ticket unless it is for gaining access to a Rackspace feature.

-Contacting support should never be recommended.
-The only time contacting support should be included in documentation is if it is a required step.
-This means that a customer cannot complete a task without contacting support via phone call or opening a ticket.
+  You should not recommend contacting the Support team in an article unless doing so is a required step.
+A required step is a task that the customer cannot complete without contacting Support by phone or by opening a ticket.